01-edu/public/doc/create-steps.md

 1. Edit you child object
 2. Go to "Object attributes"
 3. Add the attributes :
-  1. Add a new key "subtype" of type `<String>` with the value 'onb-adm-form'
+  1. Add a new key "subtype" of type `<String>` with the value 'onb-adm-form-generator'
   2. Add a new key "form" of type `<Object>`
     * The form you're creating can have several sections.
 Each section is displayed with a title, and its inputs.
     NB : The submission of the form will check the required inputs of all the sections you've created.